sirjuddington/SLADE/docs/mkdocs/md/Types/ArchiveDir.md

+<article-head>ArchiveDir</article-head>

-The **ArchiveDir** type represents a 'directory' of entries in SLADE, such as in zip/pk3 archives.
+The `ArchiveDir` type represents a 'directory' of entries in SLADE, such as in zip/pk3 archives.

 ## Properties